 Travel Desire Recover After The Pandemic

-The figures make it clear that global travel demand is reviving.
-The resurgence of tourism not only depends on boosting demand but also on getting support for national management policies that can contribute to the tourism supply chain's restoration.
-With the present momentum being positive and many countries still working on virus control, the gradual relaxation of travel restrictions is likely to inject vitality back into the tourism industry and promote economic recovery.
+COVID-19 is no longer the primary concern for travelers in Europe and North America.
+Instead, travel concerns are shifting towards inflation and personal or family reasons.
+The figures clearly reveal that global travel demand is rising.
+The resurgence of tourism depends not only on boosting demand but also on getting support from national management policies that contribute to the tourism supply chain's restoration.
+With the present positive momentum and many countries still fighting against COVID-19, the gradual relaxation of travel restrictions is likely to inject vitality back into the tourism industry and accelerate economic recovery.

 References